-Today every community in rural Minnesota has awoken to the value and the need to have an arts center in its midst.
+Today nearly every community in rural Minnesota has awoken to the value and the need to have an arts center in its midst.
 There is an engaging new vigor as communities throughout the rural Midwest re-purpose buildings that have been left vacant as populations have decreased or changed.
 New populations of immigrants from Mexico and Somalia are creating new expressions of art and culture in the region.
 And citizens of small towns are more aware of the community value and economic utility of centers for the arts such as our own.